dbnschools/moodle-theme_pioneer/README.md

 * Custom Logo and Images
 * Custom Colors

+##Pioneer v1.2.3
+* When a new header image is uploaded in theme settings it will also be used for courses with no images when Featured or displayed as Available Courses on the frontpage.
+This fixes the issue of having to FTP a no-image.jpg up to the server in the theme pix folder.
+* Course title no longer appears as a black bar across the whole top of the page.
+It is centered and paddded to only fill the space of the text.
+This allows the header image to be more visible without a distracting black bar across the full width.
+* Marketing Box buttons now appear right aligned.

 ##Pioneer v1.2.2
 * Fixed IPad buttons not working for frontpage tabs and view course grades.
 * Fixed marketing spots full width when not enough text to fill space.